The 2021 Annual Public Affairs Grant Program is no longer accepting proposals. The information on this website is available for reference only.

 - Educate populations on human trafficking.

-2) Promoting Business and Free Markets – PAS-Bishkek is seeking proposals that strengthen entrepreneurship and small business development initiatives through development of skills needed for a high-tech economy, particularly among youth, women, and under-represented groups;
+2) Promoting Business and Free Markets – PAS Bishkek is seeking proposals that strengthen entrepreneurship and small business development initiatives through reduction of barriers to economic participation, particularly among youth, women, and under-represented groups, as well as development of programs and tools for small and medium businesses.

 - Educate citizens on rights and protections;